-(1) Implementation of provisions set forth in section twenty-four, article one-b, chapterfifteen of this code;

-61 (2) Precedence of the policies and procedures designated by the National Guard Bureau 62 for the operation of the Mountaineer Challenge Academy special alternative education program;

-63 (3) Consideration of a student participating in the Mountaineer Challenge Academy special 64 alternative education program at full enrollment status in the referring county for the purposes of 65 funding and calculating attendance and graduation rates, subject to the following:

-66 (A) The student shall be considered at full enrollment status only for the purposes of 67 calculating attendance and graduation rates to the extent that this is not in conflict with any

-2016R2093H 2016R2091S

-68 provision of federal law relating to attendance or graduation rates;

-(B) If the state board determines that this is in conflict with a provision of federal law relating to attendance or graduation rates, the state board shall request a waiver from the United States department of education;

-(C) If the waiver is granted, notwithstanding the provisions of paragraph (A) of this subdivision, the student shall be considered at full enrollment status in the referring county for the purposes of calculating attendance and graduation rates; and

-(D) Consideration of the student at full enrollment status in the referring county is for the purposes of funding and calculating attendance and graduation rates only.
+- (1) Implementation of provisions set forth in section twenty-four, article one-b, chapter fifteen of this code; - (2) Precedence of the policies and procedures designated by the National Guard Bureau for the operation of the Mountaineer Challenge Academy special alternative education program; - (3) Consideration of a student participating in the Mountaineer Challenge Academy special alternative education program at full enrollment status in the referring county for the purposes of funding and calculating attendance and graduation rates, subject to the following: - (A) The student shall be considered at full enrollment status only for the purposes of calculating attendance and graduation rates to the extent that this is not in conflict with any provision of federal law relating to attendance or graduation rates; - (B) If the state board determines that this is in conflict with a provision of federal law relating to attendance or graduation rates, the state board shall request a waiver from the United States Department of Education; - (C) If the waiver is granted, notwithstanding the provisions of paragraph (A) of this subdivision, the student shall be considered at full enrollment status in the referring county for the purposes of calculating attendance and graduation rates; and - (D) Consideration of the student at full enrollment status in the referring county is for the purposes of funding and calculating attendance and graduation rates only.
 For any other purpose, a student participating in the academy is considered withdrawn from the public school system;

-(4) Articulation of the knowledge, skills and competencies gained through alternative education so that students who return to regular education may proceed toward attainment or may attain the standards for graduation without duplication; and

-(5) Consideration of eligibility to take the General Educational Development (GED) Tests by qualifying within the extraordinary circumstances provisions established by state board rule for a student participating in the Mountaineer Challenge Academy special alternative education program who does not meet any other criteria for eligibility; and
+- (4) Articulation of the knowledge, skills and competencies gained through alternative education so that students who return to regular education may proceed toward attainment or may attain the standards for graduation without duplication; and - (5) Consideration of eligibility to take the General Educational Development (GED) Tests by qualifying within the extraordinary circumstances provisions established by state board rule for a student participating in the Mountaineer Challenge Academy special alternative education program who does not meet any other criteria for eligibility. - (h) Nothing in this section or the rules promulgated under this section compels the Mountaineer Challenge Academy to be operated as a special alternative education program or to be subject to any other laws governing the public schools except by its consent. - (i) The Legislature makes the following findings regarding students at-risk: - (1) Defeated and discouraged learners:

-85 (6) Payment of tuition by a county board to the Mountaineer Challenge Academy for each 86 student graduating from the academy with a high school diploma that resides in that county 87 board's school district.
-For purposes of this subdivision, "tuition" means an amount equal to 88 seventy-five percent of the amount allotted per pupil under the school aid formula.

-(h) Nothing in this section or the rules promulgated under this section compels the Mountaineer Challenge Academy to be operated as a special alternative education program or to be subject to any other laws governing the public schools except by its consent.

-92 (i) The Legislature makes the following findings regarding students at-risk:

-93 (1) Defeated and discouraged learners: